 - English

 - Brazilian/Portuguese

 - Chinese

 - French

 - German

 - Italian

 - Korean

 - Spanish

-- Important: All caution and danger statements in the Server Library begin with a number.
+Important: All caution and danger statements in this IBM documentation begin with a number.
 This number is used to cross reference an English caution or danger statement with translated versions of the caution or danger statement in this section.